alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-12.md

 https://www.youtube.com/playlist?list=PLoN_ejT35AEhF_M9vBuZgW0E4PiDb19oX

 Follow: lesson 12 for the SASS discussion.
+You can catch up with a review of animation by following lesson 11.

 ## SASS Intro